Where is Monkeypox in the US?

-Monkeypox in Massachusetts: Where is the disease and will it spread in the US?
+Monkeypox in the US: Where is the disease and will it spread?

-It is the first known case recorded by US authorities since monkeypox began infecting persons in countries including the UK, Spain and Portugal in recent months.

-The US is working with European counterparts to investigate whether or not the Massachusetts case is connected to the small, but significant, outbreak there.
+Cases of the rare infectious disease have suddenly started to spread across the globe in recent weeks

+The US now has two presumed cases of Monkeypox after a patient in New York City tested positive for a virus related to the infection on Friday – two days after a man in Massachusetts became the first confirmed case in the country this year.

+Cases of the rare infectious disease have suddenly started to spread across the globe in recent weeks, with infections confirmed in countries including the UK, Spain and Portugal.

-Because the disease is rare and more commonly found in central and western African countries, the infections in Europe and the US have raised alarm, however.
+Because the disease is rare and more commonly found in central and western African countries, the infections in these countries have raised some alarm.

+The World Health Organization is now holding daily meetings on the situation, with an emergency meeting held on Friday among the committee responsible for advising on infection risks that could pose a global health threat.

+With the rare infectious disease now confirmed on US soil, the American government is ramping up orders of a smallpox vaccine that is also effective against Monkeypox while urging the public not to be concerned.

 Here’s everything you need to know about the outbreak and what may happen next: